Gyres/School-Assessments/Propofol-Delirium-Study/README.md

-# Study: Propofol and Delirium in ARDS ICU Patients
+# Descriptive Analysis for Study: Propofol and Delirium in ARDS ICU Patients

 #### Date: 2024-04-14